liveforone/prisma-no-offset/README.md

 ### Controller

+- You must receive a query string named 'lastId'.
 - For the first page, the client does not need to use lastId in the query string.
 - Instead, set 0 as the default value for last id.
 In this package, last id=0 means the first page.